 Facts and Figures

-For every nonathlon distance (500m, 1k, 2k, etc.) and timed piece (30 min, 60 min) your 2020 nonathlon score will be divided by your 2019 score.
+For every nonathlon distance (500m, 1k, 2k, etc.) and timed piece (30 min, 60 min) this season's nonathlon score will be divided by last season's score.
 The outcome is then multiplied by 100, basically giving a percentage as your score for that distance.
 So, managing a better score on a piece than in the previous season gives you a score over 100.
 The scores are rounded off to whole numbers, for easy-view purposes (showing decimals makes the sheet look messy).
 Just like in the nonathlon itself, the total score is calculated as the sum of the nine best individual scores (out of all 10).
 There is no bonus for doing all 10 distances.